drhelius/grpc-demo/README.md

 These technologies include [Go](https://golang.org/), [gRPC](https://grpc.io/), [Istio](https://istio.io/), [Helm](https://helm.sh/) and [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 Note that this is just a demo and may not represent the real life.
 Technologies are mixed but they may not be used all at once.
-Hopefully it could help you to understand basic concepts that may be the building blocks to create more complex gRPC microservices in a service mesh.
+Hopefully, it could help you to understand basic concepts that may be the building blocks to create more complex gRPC microservices in a service mesh.

 For deployment, three different mechanisms are provided.
 You can also choose wether you use Istio or not.